 I have successfully performed deployment, development, migration, IT security management and have provided concrete solutions using Free software and Open Source technology for various small and medium sized organizations (including software companies) in order to help them keep their IT infrastructure at low maintenance cost.

-I come from a lower middle-class family.
-My ancestors were pre-dominantly farmers until my grand-father's generation.
+My ancestors were predominantly farmers and cowherds until my grand-father's generation.
 My father migrated from Chennai to Bengaluru sometime during 1970 to work for Bosch India Ltd. (formerly MICO Ltd).
 I was born in Bengaluru on 1976 as the youngest son in my family.
 I have three elder brothers - each of them currently work on different engineering domains (mechanical engineering, theater projector and sound engineering, automotive engineering).
-My family has been my motivation and encouragement since my early age.
-I still remember my eldest brother teaching me the art of precision and perfection engineering since my childhood.
-I learned electronics at a very early age because of my second elder brother who was learning Television Servicing in the mid 80s.
+My family members have been a driving inspiration, motivation and encouragement since my early age.
+I still remember my eldest brother teaching me the art of precision and perfection in engineering since my childhood.
+I learned electronics at a very early age because of my second elder brother who was learning television servicing in the mid 80s.
 My third elder brother always remind me of sincerity, dedication and commitment to family and work.
 My parents never made me feel like I belonged to a lower middle-class family - thanks to their encouragement and constant motivation.
-I remember my father buying me a soldering iron along with a bunch of hobby electronics assembly kit when I was 11 year old and renting electronics books from his company library that I read and learnt during my spare-time.
-My mother has always stood by my side with her constant motivation and encouragement even in the most difficult of times.
+I can still remember the day when my father bought me a soldering iron along with a bunch of hobby electronics assembly kit while I was 11 year old, encouraging me to pursue my passion for learning hobby electronics.
+I also remember my childhood days when my father rented electronics books from his company library so that I could read and learn electronics better during my spare-time.
+My mother always stood by my side with her constant motivation and encouragement even during the most difficult of times.
 Currently, I stay with my wife and my daughter - though I'm still in touch with my parents and brothers who all live in different places.

 As a person, I have a reputation of being very absent minded - I do not remember dates, events and route to location or places.
 Sometimes, I mix-up names of friends/acquaintances.
 My memory seems to be very selective.
 I could till date remember all the 8086 assembly instructions and their opcode, the entire list of BIOS and MS-DOS software interrupts that I learned and mastered during the mid-90s; but I still seem to forget my wedding anniversary, my daughter's birthday or even my own phone number at the much needed hour.
 People know me as a highly self motivated and a highly energetic individual.
 However, my personal friends (who are very few) know me as a person who lives largely in a shell - I rarely ever contact or stay in touch with them.
 I have more professional and business friends than personal friends.
 And yes, most of my students eventually become by friends.
 I have personally trained many people interested on GNU/Linux and programming concepts since mid-90s.

 I have a reputation of being a circus clown when it comes to sporting activities, for I make my audience laugh at my sporting inabilities.
 I've been a nerd since my childhood - sports (of any kind) never interested me.
-While my friends played, I used to keep myself engaged with scientific experiments (involving dangerous chemicals, or high-voltage electrical/electronics).
+During my high-school days, while my friends played, I used to engage myself in scientific experiments (involving dangerous chemicals, or high-voltage electrical/electronics).
 I keep myself physically fit though, by long distance walking - which also helps me concentrate well and think better.
 Occasionally, I also try various meditation techniques (with no fruitful results as yet!) and involve myself into spiritual thinking.